LLNL/llnl.github.io/about/licenses/index.md

 ### Required Content

-All LLNL software must contain the following markings:
+All LLNL software must contain the following files and markings:

 #### 1. README file